Volunteering and Community

 It can broaden horizons, increase experience and inspire change.
 Many businesses who actively engage in volunteering programmes also report an increase in staff retention.

 Increasingly, businesses are recognising that volunteering can help them be more inclusive, enable them to engage with their workforce and it can fulfil many of their corporate and social responsibilities.
 Organisations are going beyond a basic level of involvement and are developing their own volunteering policies and programmes.
 Many of these policies include paid or unpaid leave for their employees to engage in volunteering opportunities on a more regular basis, providing a bigger impact and more sustainable results for everyone involved.

-One of the most enjoyable parts of my job is supporting clients with their volunteering policies and watching the businesses, charities, individuals and communities blossom, flourish and grow as a result.
-It’s one of the nicest sides of HR.
-My clients work with a variety of local and national charities and organisations and support their team members to volunteer with community projects.
-I’ve met many wonderful people through my own volunteering and can’t recommend it enough.
+One of the most enjoyable parts of my job and one of the nicest sides of HR is working with businesses and charities who actively engage in supporting local and national charities and supporting their own team members to volunteer within community projects.
+I’ve met many wonderful people through volunteering and can’t recommend it highly enough!